 The premium will be charged when placing the GSLO, including where this is done by modifying another type of pending order.
 This cost is displayed as the ‘GSLO Premium’ under the estimated costs section on the order ticket when placing the GSLO.
-Half of the GSLO premium (50%) will be refunded to you if the GSLO is subsequently cancelled before it has been executed.
+The GSLO premium is refunded if the GSLO is subsequently cancelled before it has been executed.
 An additional premium is not required to modify an existing GSLO.

 If you wish to place, modify or cancel a GSLO, you need to ensure that you have sufficient funds available in your account to cover any increase in position margin as a result.
 Failure to pay any GSLO premium due in full may result in your GSLO being rejected or removed.
 The GSLO margin requirement is shown as ‘Prime Margin’ under the estimated margin section on the order ticket when placing the GSLO.

 Let's take the UK 100 as an example.
 You want to go long on the UK 100 and our current sell/buy price is 6694/6695, so you decide to buy one unit at 6695.
 You are concerned about market volatility, so decide to safeguard your trade by placing a guaranteed stop-loss order at 6650 to limit your losses should the market go against you.
 In this example, to place a GSLO on your one unit buy trade on the UK 100, the cost is £1 (1 GBP per unit).

 An unexpected interest rate cut by the US Federal Reserve causes volatility in the markets overnight, leading the UK 100 to gap by 90 points.
 The following morning, the UK 100 opens at 6604/6605.